 Develop Increased Generosity

 Live life with an attitude of gratitude and generosity and experience the true riches of financial freedom.
-Spending money to buy cool stuff is fun, but nothing beats the ability to be generous with all that God has blessed you with.
-Generosity should be practiced immediately, but once you have worked through the prior steps and are FREE from your financial burdens you find yourself in a place where you can truly be generous and extravagant with your money.
+Spending money to buy cool stuff is fun, but nothing beats the ability to be generous with all that God has blessed us with.
+Generosity should be practiced immediately, but once you have worked through the prior steps and are FREE from your financial burdens you will find yourself in a place where you can truly be generous and extravagant with your money.